 Closed door meet of Pawar-Fadnavis: Farmer issue on agenda

-Mumbai, Nov 25: After remaining ensconced in his south Mumbai residence throughout Sunday, NCP leader and newly-anointed deputy CM Ajit Pawar met Chief Minister Devendra Fadnavis late night and held closed-door discussions.
-Sources however informed OneIndia that the two leaders discussed the farmer crisis in the state.
+Mumbai, Nov 25: After remaining ensconced in his south Mumbai residence throughout Sunday, NCP leader and newly-appointed deputy CM Ajit Pawar met Chief Minister Devendra Fadnavis late night and held closed-door discussions.
+Sources, however, informed OneIndia that the two leaders discussed the farmer crisis in the state.

-Earlier in the day, the Supreme Court issued notices to the Centre, Maharashtra government, Fadnavis and Ajit Pawar on a plea filed by the Congress-Shiv Sena-NCP combine seeking quashing of the governor's November 23 order inviting the BJP leader to form government.
+Earlier in the day, the Supreme Court issued notices to the Centre, Maharashtra government, Fadnavis and Ajit Pawar on a plea filed by the Congress-Shiv Sena-NCP combine seeking quashing of the governor's November 23 order inviting the BJP leader to form the government.

 Amidst Maharashtra drama, it is over to a floor test and anti-defection law